pandulapeter/beagle/README.md

 [![](https://jitpack.io/v/pandulapeter/beagle.svg)](https://jitpack.io/#pandulapeter/beagle)

-**Note**: In case of the drawer UI, if you have overwritten the Activity's onBackPressed() method, you might notice that the default back navigation handling does not always work as expected.
-To fix this, in every Activity's `onBackPressed()` you should check that `Beagle.hide()` returns false before doing any other checks or calling the super implementation.
+**Note**: In case of the drawer UI, if you have overwritten the `Activity`'s `onBackPressed()` method, you might notice that the default back navigation handling does not always work as expected.
+To fix this, in every `Activity`'s `onBackPressed()` you should check that `Beagle.hide()` returns false before doing any other checks or calling the super implementation.

 ### Step 3: Initialize the library
-Just one line of code, preferably in the Application's onCreate() method:
+Just one line of code, preferably in the `Application`'s `onCreate()` method:

 ```kotlin
 Beagle.initialize(this)
 ```

 Optionally you can add the following parameters to this function:
 * The appearance of the menu can be personalized by specifying an [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) instance.
-For example, here you can specify a custom theme for the debug menu using the **themeResourceId** parameter, in case the one used by the application is not suitable.
-Note: It's recommended to extend a *.NoActionBar* theme.
+For example, here you can specify a custom theme for the debug menu using the `themeResourceId` property, in case the one used by the `Application` / `Activity` is not suitable.
+Note: It's recommended to extend a `.NoActionBar` Material theme.
 * The behavior of the menu can be personalized by specifying a [Behavior](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Behavior.kt) instance.
 Warning: by default Beagle can interfere with other crash reporting solutions, as it tries to handle uncaught exceptions by opening the bug reporting screen (of course this is not true for the noop artifact).
 If you want to disable this feature, use the **shouldCatchExceptions** parameter of the **BugReportingBehavior** class.

 By default you can fetch Beagle by shaking the device.